microsoft/vscode-gradle/DOCS.md

 ## The Build System

 Gradle is used as the build system for the extension, for both the client and the server.
-Gradle compiles the Java & Protobuff files and runs the relevant tasks to download & build all the dependencies of the project.
+Gradle compiles the Java & Protobuf files and runs the relevant tasks to download & build all the dependencies of the project.
+The builds should work on Linux/MacOS & Windows.

 Getting started on this extension is as simple as `./gradlew build`.